What work are you doing now?

 What do you like about it?

-How did your degree in the college prepare you to do this work?
+How did a BA in Sociology prepare you to do this work?

 My sociology major was incredibly influential, both in my decision to attend law school and my approach to learning in school.
 Through my study of sociology I came to understand the nuances of the world around me.
 I also came to appreciate that there are certain critical issues that face our society, which shape our society, that I can confront with the law as my weapon of choice.
 Currently, I am discovering that my approach to learning Sociology was a precursor to my approach in law school.
 Studying Sociology broadened my perspective on analysis and interpretation of the societal phenomena that shape our world, cultivating my appreciation for the influence of subtlety, history, and human thought.
 Those skills have proven critical in law school, as I am constantly required to analyze and interpret statutes, laws, policies, constitutions, and judicial opinions.
 My philosophy major has come in handy as well and, in some ways, I like to think I followed the trail blazed by Alfred Schutz, who was pioneer in both Sociology and Philosophy, on his way to practicing International Law.